CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 3.5 Reinstatement

-Following an Exclusivity Suspension under Clause 3.3(a), the Company may, entirely at its discretion, offer the Client an opportunity to reinstate Exclusivity upon such revised commercial terms as the Company considers appropriate.
-The Company is under no obligation to offer reinstatement, and the prior Assigned Territory may by that time have been allocated to a third party.
+Following an Exclusivity Suspension, the Company may, at its sole discretion, offer reinstatement on such revised commercial terms as it considers appropriate.
+The Company is under no obligation to offer reinstatement, and the Assigned Territory and its associated Towpal lead routing may by that time have been allocated to a third party.

 CLAUSE 4 — TERMINATION FOR CAUSE: PAYMENT DEFAULT AND STRIPE ACCOUNT EVENTS